-ASSEMBLIES
+ASSEMBLIES AND PEPFESTS

-Assembly programs and pep fests are held in the gymnasium.
 Attendance during assemblies is required.
 A quiet study center is available in lieu of attending the assembly.
 Students are expected to demonstrate an attentive and respectful attitude toward any assembly speaker or program.
 Any passes to leave the building must be for verifiable appointments only.